binchoi/habit-racer/README.md

   * Scalability: if large number of users are using the system at once, server's memory can run out (as sesisons are stored on the server side)
   * cross-domain (mobile and web devices) are handled with more trouble using Session based authentication
+* It is difficult to implement `@PreAuthorize/@PostAuthorize` as most online resources are instructed from a non-OAuth2 context.
+After playing around with PermissionEvaluators and principal/authentication, I now know the following:
+  * Calling `authentication.principal` in Spring EL expressions will return `org.springframework.security.oauth2.core.user.DefaultOAuth2User`.
+  As we know from extracting data from that class during the implementation of `SessionUser` and `@LoginUser` annotation, to go from that object to anything meaningful like `username` or `id` requires unpacking of the map referenced by its variable
+  `attributes`.
+This will be adding redundancy to our operation.
+  * I am debating whether a pretty and structured but inefficient code is better than a less structured but efficient code.